rosbit/go-epy/README.md

 # go-starlark-x

-[Starlark in Go](https://github.com/google/starlark-go), a python-like script langusage, is an interpreter for Starlark implemented in Go.
+[Starlark in Go](https://github.com/google/starlark-go), a python-like script language, is an interpreter for Starlark implemented in pure Go.

-`go-starlark-x` is  a package intending to extend the go-starlark and make it a **pragmatic embedding** language.
+`go-starlark-x` is a package extending the go-starlark and make it a **pragmatic embedding** language.
 With some helper functions proviced by `go-starlark-x`, calling Golang functions or modules from Starlark, or calling Starlark function from Golang are both very simple.

 ### Usage

-The package is fully go-getable, So, just type
+The package is fully go-getable, so, just type

   `go get github.com/rosbit/go-starlark-x`